reena-joy-kota/Hangouts/README.md

 ## Features 📋
-🔥 User Can add  a post
+🔥 User Can add posts
 🔥 User can read all users posts
+🔥 User can delete posts with authentication

 ## Installation 📦